 - Belief that the required profound changes in society can be passed on to future generations.

-The tzimtzum paradigm can be articulated at several levels:
+The tzimtzum paradigm can be articulated at three levels:

 - Human level: